Translation (biology): Regulation

-The process of translation is highly regulated in both eukaryotic and prokaryotic organisms.
+Translation is one of the key energy consumers in cells, hence it is strictly regulated.
+Numerous mechanisms have evolved that control and regulate translation in eukaryotes as well as prokaryotes.
 Regulation of translation can impact the global rate of protein synthesis which is closely coupled to the metabolic and proliferative state of a cell.

-To study this process, scientists have used a wide variety of methods such as structural biology, analytical chemistry (mass-spectrometry based), imaging of reporter mRNA translation (in which the translation of a mRNA is linked to an output, such as luminescence or fluorescence), and next-generation sequencing based methods.
+To study this process, scientists have used a wide variety of methods such as structural biology, analytical chemistry (mass-spectrometry based), imaging of reporter mRNA translation (in which the translation of a mRNA is linked to an output, such as luminescence or fluorescence), detecting it via radioactive amino acid incorporation, and next-generation sequencing based methods.
 Other methods such as toeprinting assay can also be used to determine the location of ribosomes of a particular mRNA in vitro, and footprints of other proteins regulating translation.

-In particular, ribosome profiling, which is a powerful method, enables researchers to take a snapshot of all the proteins being translated at a given time, showing which parts of the mRNA are being translated into proteins by ribosomes at a given time.
-This method is useful because it looks at all the mRNAs instead of using reporters that would typically look at one specific mRNA at a time.
+To delve deeper into this intricate process, scientists typically use a technique known as ribosome profiling.
+This method enables researchers to take a snapshot of the translatome, showing which parts of the mRNA are being translated into proteins by ribosomes at a given time.
 Ribosome profiling provides valuable insights into translation dynamics, revealing the complex interplay between gene sequence, mRNA structure, and translation regulation.
-For example, research utilizing this method has revealed that genetic differences and their subsequent expression as mRNAs can also impact translation rate in an RNA-specific manner.

-Expanding on this concept, a more recent development is single-cell ribosome profiling, a technique that allows us to study the translation process at the resolution of individual cells.
-This is particularly significant as cells, even those of the same type, can exhibit considerable variability in their protein synthesis.
+Expanding on this concept, single-cell ribosome profiling, is a technique that allows the study of the translation process at the resolution of individual cells.
+Single-cell ribosome profiling has revealed that genetic differences and their subsequent expression as mRNAs can also impact translation rate in an RNA-specific manner.
 Single-cell ribosome profiling has the potential to shed light on the heterogeneous nature of cells, leading to a more nuanced understanding of how translation regulation can impact cell behavior, metabolic state, and responsiveness to various stimuli or conditions.

+Amino acid substitution

+Incorporating amino acids that deviate from the genetic code predictions is usually detected as amino acid substitutions in proteins and peptides.
+Such alternate RNA decoding results in stable and abundant proteins in both mouse and human tissues.
+The abundance of such substitutions is determined by multiple mechanisms, including codon frequency, codon–anticodon mismatches, RNA modifications, and protein stability.

+In some cells certain amino acids can be depleted and thus affect translation efficiency.
+For instance, activated T cells secrete interferon-γ which triggers intracellular tryptophan shortage by upregulating the indoleamine 2,3-dioxygenase 1 (IDO1) enzyme.
+Despite tryptophan depletion, in-frame protein synthesis continues across tryptophan codons.
+This is achieved by incorporation of phenylalanine instead of tryptophan.
+The resulting peptides are called W>F "substitutants".
+Such W>F substitutants are abundant in certain cancer types and have been associated with increased IDO1 expression.
+Functionally, W>F substitutants can impair protein activity.